anriley/Biomonitoring-2.0-Refined/README.md

 python3 filter_cluster_and_search.py -d Data/ -g guide_file.txt
 ```
 R scripts are included to show how Tables and Figures were generated.
 The script setup_parameters.R must be run first, followed by community_and_population_tables_dms.R

+## How to cite

+If you use any of the provide scripts please cite the Biomonitoring 2.0 paper:

+In review

+Or cite the repository:

+Riley, Andrew C. (2025, May 19).
+Biomonitoring 2.0 Refined.
+Zenodo. http://doi.org/10.5281/zenodo.15546739